virtual-labs/exp-flexural-strength-test-iitd/experiment/procedure.md

 **Assessment of type of fracture:**

-The fractured specimen shall be examined, and the appearance of the concrete and type of fracture shall be recorded.The modulus of rupture value is calculated based on the location of the observed fracture.
+The fractured specimen shall be examined, and the appearance of the concrete and type of fracture shall be recorded.
+The modulus of rupture value is calculated based on the location of the observed fracture.
 1. Type-A failure is when the fracture initiates in the tension surface within the middle third of the span (between the loading points).
-In case of type A failure, modulus of rupture fcr is given by the following formula:
+In case of type A failure, modulus of rupture f<sub>cr</sub> is given by the following formula:

 <br>